acedge123/api-docs-template/REPO-C-ENV-SETUP.md

 2. Register the kernel in Repo B via `/heartbeat` endpoint
 3. Compute HMAC hash and store in Repo B `kernels` table
 4. Use the raw key value here (not the hash)

+### GOVERNANCE_TENANT_ID (Required if using Repo B)
+1. This is the tenant UUID that was registered in Repo B during onboarding
+2. Get this from Repo B after creating the tenant/organization
+3. Format: UUID (e.g., `be1b7614-60ad-4e77-8661-cb4fcba9b314`)
+4. This is different from the local `user.id` - it's the tenant UUID in Repo B's system

 ## Next Steps